 Table 5 shows the overall budget, trends, and contingency status for the entire CSP program.
-Note that the values in Table 5 reflect the project status as of the end of April 2021, as reported in SFMTA's latest Monthly Progress Report dated May 27, 2021.
-Claims and denied CORs are not included in the cost forecast in Table 4.
+Note that the values in Table 5 reflect the project status as of the end of April 2021, as reported in SFMTA's May 2021 Monthly Progress Report.
+Claims and denied CORs are not included in the cost forecast in Table 5.